quantumlib/Cirq/docs/circuits.md

 There are two primary representations of quantum programs in Cirq, each of which are represented by a class: `Circuit` and `Schedule`.
-Conceptually a Circuit object is very closely related to the abstract quantum circuit model, while a Schedule object is a like the abstract quantum circuit model but includes detailed timing information.
+Conceptually a Circuit object is very closely related to the abstract quantum circuit model, while a Schedule object is like the abstract quantum circuit model but includes detailed timing information.